Newport and Wickford Railroad and Steamboat Company: Independent operations

 In addition to passenger service, the railroad also provided freight service to Wickford's sole mill and several others along its route, plus mail to and from Newport.
 Trains were initially hauled by a Forney locomotive originally designed for operating on elevated railroads, where turning facilities were unavailable.
 This was despite turntables being available at both ends of the line.
-The company's rolling stock included a grand total of two railroad cars.
+The company's rolling stock included a total of two railroad cars.
+A pair of side-wheeler steamboats (Eolus and Tockwogh) shuttled passengers and cargo across Narragansett Bay to and from Newport, a trip completed in approximately 75 minutes each way.
+Tockwogh was destroyed by a fire in April 1893, with Aeolus replaced by the more modern steamboat General.

 While an independent company, the Newport and Wickford contracted out train operations to the Stonington Line.
 For the first few years, trains only ran during the summer, but in 1874 a steam dummy was purchased to enable operations in the quieter winter months.